 To keep our community members up-to-date on the latest developments in blockchain, DLT and digital currencies, we publish white papers and insight reports, including Central Banks and Distributed Ledger Technology: How are Central Banks Exploring Blockchain Today?, which publicly shares insights from dozens of blockchain experiments by central banks for the first time.

 In addition, our Centre’s Blockchain and DLT team maintains the world’s most extensive public list of papers written by central banks and macroeconomists on central banking and DLT – a crucial resource for central banks looking to find all the latest information in one place.

 We’re also connecting our community of central banks with leading creators of new cryptocurrencies and blockchain-based digital currencies so they can work together to address legal and regulatory challenges arising from these financial innovations and help ensure the benefits extend to all parts of society.

 “Over the next four years, we should expect to see many central banks decide whether they will use blockchain and distributed ledger technologies to improve their processes and economic welfare.
 Given the systemic importance of central bank processes, and the relative freshness of blockchain technology, banks must carefully consider all known and unknown risks to implementation.”

-Our Central Banks in the Age of Blockchain community is an initiative of the Platform for Shaping the Future of Technology Governance: Blockchain and Distributed Ledger Technologies.
+Our Central Banks in the Age of Blockchain community is an initiative of the Platform for Shaping the Future of Technology Governance: Blockchain and Digital Assets.

 By partnering with us, your company will have the opportunity to shape the future of our global financial and monetary systems by working with the very organizations that govern them.
 Find out how you can engage in this initiative that is defining the future for blockchain and DLT in the banking sector.